jsdom/jsdom/Contributing.md

 ### Running the tests

 First you'll want to run `yarn` to install all dependencies.
 Then, configure your system to run the web platform tests as described in [their README](https://github.com/web-platform-tests/wpt/blob/master/README.md).
-If you can't get that set up correctly, the test runner will make a best-faith effort to run the tests hosted on http://w3c-test.org/, but this is pretty slow and fragile.

 **To run all the tests:** `yarn test`